tork-a/jog_control/jog_controller/README.md

 - `joy_config` (default: spacemouse_twist)

-  Configure file to setup button asignments.
+  Configure file to setup button assignments.
 You can find an example in `config/spacemouse_twist.config.yaml`.
-Notice you need to modify the config file to adjust speeds.
+Notice you need to modify the config file to adjust speeds and set up the proper rotation matrix for your use case.

 - `dominant_mode` (default: True)

-  When dominant mode is enabled, only the biggest absolute value is kept.
+  When the dominant mode is enabled, only the biggest absolute value is kept.

 - `group_name` (default: manipulator)

   This is the MoveIt! group name to jog.
-It need to be identical to the group name you want to use.
+It needs to be identical to the group name you want to use.

 - `link_name` (default: tool0)